info663-sp25/team1/pages/about.md

 {% include feature/jumbotron.html objectid=ph109842 %}

-{% include feature/nav-menu.html sections="About the MAP Project;Process; Project Principles;Functional Requirements;About the Collection" %}
+{% include feature/nav-menu.html sections="About the MAP Project;Process;Project Principles;Functional Requirements;About the Collection" %}

 # About the MAP Project
 **Objective:**